Rocket Girl Coaching

 Disability Equality Training

-Training on this topic does not have to be dull or dry and I ensure it will be informative and engaging.
+Disability Equality Training does not have to be dull or dry and I ensure it will be informative and engaging.
 This training is best delivered by a trainer who themselves lives successfully with disability and can provide authentic and relevant real-world examples to the delegates, and engage in an open and explorative dialogue to maximise the benefit of the training.
 With a customer service delivery background (of 25+ years) with blue chip businesses, I have a very real interest in connecting businesses with their customers, increasing confidence, accessibility and profitability.
 The knowledge acquired will be useful both in and outside of the office, and is much more than a tick in a box.

 There are many reasons to provide Disability Equality training within your business, least of all, compliance.
-With 18% of the UK population having a disability, of which only 8% will be a wheelchair user, it is very likely disability is already present in your employee groups (either visible or invisible), families and consequently your customers.
+With 20% of the UK population having a disability, of which only 8% will be a wheelchair user, it is very likely disability is already present in your employee groups (either visible or hidden), families and consequently your customers.
 This equates to 12 million people in the UK.
 The ageing population, which is living longer, will also increase these numbers, so being inclusive and prepared is a smart business move in all industries, on a social and also commercial level.
 There is £249 billion in annual spending power via the Purple Pound (which is what it’s called), and customer loyalty is high within the Purple Pound space.

 I will cover areas including the social and medical models, the Equality Act 2010 (the legal jargon), what is meant by adjustments, the language of disability, communication, physical disabilities, Deaf awareness, visual impairments and neurodiverse disabilities.
 And we’ll have some fun along the way.